adenearnshaw/GridItemsPanelWithDataTemplate/README.md

 # GridItemsPanelWithDataTemplate
-Demo application with a ListView using a Grid as the ItemsPanelTemplate
+Demo application to illustrate the binding of an ItemsControl using a Grid as the ItemsPanelTemplate, using a DataTemplateSelector.